attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_payments/README.md

 ---

 1. **Get the unique AT&T TransactionId by executing the getTransactionStatus method (as in the previous example).**
 2. **Execute the refundTransaction method.
-For more information about the required parameters for this method, refer to AttApiClient.refundTransaction.**
+For more information about the required parameters for this method, refer to AttApiClient.Payment.refundTransaction.**

 		//... get TransactionId

-		AttApiClient.refundTransaction({
+		AttApiClient.Payment.refundTransaction({
     	    transactionId : transaction.get('TransactionId'),
         	reasonId: 1,
             reasonText: "Customer was not happy"